zaid-1111/CorrelationTracking/README.md

 Open Source tracking algorithm

 Cross-Correlation based specific-feature tracking: Tracks a given feature in a video and generates relative positional data.
-Exacmple use case is for a three link robot with the feature-to-track mimicing spherical particles.
+Example use case is for a three link robot with the feature-to-track mimicing spherical particles.

+HOW TO USE

 For the test run, simply execute "Tracking_Zaid.m" file.
 This will run the tracking algorithm for a sample video I took of the Three Link Swimmer robot, returning tracked video and data for each of the links

-HOW TO USE

-1. For your use-case, first run "Read_TLS_Vid.m"
+1. For your use-case, first run "Read_TLS_Vid.m" first

     i.
 You will be prompted to select the bounds of your video (to crop)